 The minimum funding amount available for a project is $1,000 with a maximum of $10,000.
-Local governments, non-profit organizations, school districts, schools, and private companies may apply as long as the scope of work is in Boulder County or the City and County of Broomfield and insurance requirements are met.
+Local governments, non-profit organizations, school districts, schools, and private companies may apply as long as the scope of work is in Boulder County and insurance requirements are met.

 Application & Forms

 Applications are now being accepted.
 Proposals must be received at the Boulder County Resource Conservation Division office by Monday, December 4, 2017 by 2 p.m. to be considered.

 - 2021 Zero Waste Funding Application